ARCHI adventure

 > Curriculum links: MATHS, ENGLISH, SCIENCE, DESIGN AND TECHNOLOGY, ART AND DESIGN, GEOGRAPHY, HISTORY

-A creative learning programme which is being offered to 10 Reading Primary Schools in Spring 2022, one or two Year 5 classes in each.
-Supported by introductory activities some 600 children will have the opportunity to design their own railway station in a creative modelling workshop in the classroom, led by architects / engineers.
+A creative learning programme which is being offered to Primary Schools.
+Supported by introductory activities Year 5 and 6 children will have the opportunity to visit a train station and design their own railway station in a creative modelling workshop in the classroom, led by architects / engineers.

 LOOK DRAW BUILD @ the gazebo